 We get it…you’re busy.
 However, don’t pick a subject line and just stick with it just because it’s easy.
 Change it up and try different variations.
 Think about the words you use.
 Using different keywords and personalization approaches can make a huge difference.

 This one sounds pretty straightforward, and you’re probably thinking this tip doesn’t apply to you.
-However, we’ve seen many emails that get sent straight to a prospect’s spam folder because they looked too spammy to the prospect’s email client.
+However, we’ve seen many emails that get sent straight to a lead’s spam folder because they looked too spammy to the lead’s email client.

 See the following list for a few words that you’ll want to avoid.
 Better yet, go look at the spam folder in your own inbox.
 Notice the words used in the subject lines?
 You don’t want to end up in the spam folder.
 Do you?